kroomba/allium/README.md

 SPECIAL KEYS: Use the + and - keys to adjust volume accordingly.
 Press N to toggle Noise effect.
 Hold X to speed up dialogue.

-LAUNCHING THE GAME: Run the exe file in the x64 folder.
-If Windows tells you not to run it, click 'more' and then click 'run anyway.'

 Changelog: